How long after drinking can I drive?

 - what you’ve eaten

 A very approximate guide would be to give yourself an hour per unit of alcohol before driving.
-For example, if you had a small (125ml) glass of wine worth 2.8 units, you should wait for about three hours before getting behind the wheel.
+For example, if you’ve had a glass of wine worth 2.8 units, you should wait for about three hours before getting behind the wheel.
 Similarly, having a couple of pints (totalling 4.4 units) would mean you need to wait five hours before driving.

 In practical terms, this means there’s no set rule about how soon you can drive again.
 So, if you’re going out for a few drinks and need to drive the next morning, think about choosing drinks with a lower ABV or alternating them with soft ones.